nicm42/100-days-of-code/log.md

 Thoughts: I'm definitely not confident enough to do any React on my own - I need to work through some more tutorials.

 Link to work: https://www.freecodecamp.org/nicm42

+Day 66:
+Progress: Finished the React tutorial on reactjs.org.
+Did the first lesson of ES6 on Udacity.

+Thoughts: I definitely need to do some more React learning.
+It's been really useful to re-visit the ES6 stuff that didn't quite sink in the first time, but I've been using some of since.

+Link to work: Nothing to link